Millmer/aws-lambda-microservices-project/services/README.md

     ...               # Any other module specific libraries that may be developed
 ```

 The services connected with multiple AWS Services.
 I was also heavily involved in the creation and maintainance of the services.
-Mostly written in Node.js (with the exception of a few Python3 functinos) relying heavily on the AWS SDK to interact with the many services we integrated with (DynamoDB, ElasticSearch, Aurora Serverless, S3, SNS, SES & Cognito).
+Mostly written in Node.js (with the exception of a few Python3 functions) relying heavily on the AWS SDK to interact with the many services we integrated with (DynamoDB, ElasticSearch, Aurora Serverless, S3, SNS, SES & Cognito).